BryanWilhite/dotnet-core/dotnet-tests/BenchmarkDotNet/README.md

 The need for the `rm` command above reveals the downside of using `sudo` to run benchmarks.
 I look forward to avoiding this in future.
 It is recommended to rebuild without `sudo` permissions to return to the expected, design-time development experience.

->I just delete the whole directory so that I manually clean the `bin/obj/packages` directorys.
+>I just delete the whole directory so that I manually clean the `bin/obj/packages` directories.
 That seems to do the trick.
 >
 >—John Zabroski [[StackOverflow](https://stackoverflow.com/questions/59006360/jenkins-msbuild-fails-error-netsdk1064-package-microsoft-codeanalysis-analyzer)]